dimagimburg/KMeansAlgorithmSequentialAndParallel/README.md

 **line 2 - line N:** point_index x y radius

 ## Implementation:
-1. For one instance of machine you can use Utils::getMovingPointsFromFile to get the vector of the points immediately, but for the MPI communication I had to first encode the points into an array struct [ENCODED_MOVING_POINT*] and the decode it on the receiver end.
+1. For one instance of machine you can use Utils::getMovingPointsFromFile to get the vector of the points immediately, but for the MPI communication I had to first encode the points into a struct array of `ENCODED_MOVING_POINT*` and than decode it on the receiver end.

 ## Tests:
 ### Test 1: